winesapOS/winesapOS/README.md

 ### Steam Deck Game Mode

-On the Plasma Login Manager (PLM) login screen for the "winesap" user, the "Session" drop-down menu in the top-left can be used to change the session from "Plasma (Wayland)" to "Steam Big Picture (Wayland)".
+On the Plasma Login Manager (PLM) login screen for the "winesap" user, the "Desktop Session" drop-down menu in the top-left can be used to change the session from "Plasma (Wayland)" to "Steam Big Picture".
 This provides the same experience as having a Steam Deck in "Game Mode" by launching Steam with Gamescope Session running in embedded mode.

 Switch from Game Mode to Desktop Mode: